CEO Bewkes needs to show Time Warner better alone than with Murdoch

 Those plans could include letting consumers buy HBO without a cable subscription, given the popularity of the HBO GO mobile app, some analysts have said.

-Topeka's Miller said that a new broadband-only product similar to Netflix (NFLX.O) could crack open new markets.
+Topeka's Miller said that a new broadband-only product similar to Netflix could crack open new markets.

 Topeka estimates that there are approximately 9 million households in the United States with Internet access but no pay TV and roughly 66 million households with pay TV but no HBO.

 Indeed, Bewkes has slowly changed his tune about Netflix that he once derided as a "200-pound chimp."
-He said Monday, at a conference hosted by Hollywood website The Wrap, that he wished he personally owned the streaming video service, given its market value of around $30 billion (18.68 billion pounds).
+He said Monday, at a conference hosted by Hollywood website The Wrap, that he wished he personally owned the streaming video service, given its market value of around $30 billion.

 There are other signs of Time Warner's long-term plan that have emerged over the past weeks.